srussell25/4402-Database-Project/README.md

 Open a new terminal.
 It is important you keep the other terminal open!

-Run  cd ./4402-Database-Project/frontend/databasegui or frontend/databasegui if you are already in the project directory
+Run  cd ./4402-Database-Project/frontend/databasegui or cd frontend/databasegui if you are already in the project directory

 Run npm install, then npm run start